Maliacarolinee/Data-Analyst-Portfolio/README.md

 Code: [Productivity and Compensation Trends (1948-2021)](https://github.com/Maliacarolinee/SQL/blob/main/Productivity%20and%20Compensation%20Trends%20(1948-2021).sql)

-Data Description:

-The dataset includes the following columns:

-year: The year of the recorded data.

-net_productivity_per_hour_worked: The net productivity measured per hour worked.

-average_compensation_of_production_and_nonsupervisory_workers: Average compensation for production and nonsupervisory workers.

-average_compensation: Average compensation across all workers.

-median_compensation: Median compensation across all workers.

-men_median_compensation: Median compensation for men.

-women_median_compensation: Median compensation for women.

 Key Insights: I identified significant trends in productivity and compensation over the decades and proposed strategies to better align wage growth with productivity increases.